osm-merge/osm-merge/docs/dataflow.md

 # Conflation

-Once all the files and infrastructure is ready, then I can conflate the external datasets with OpenStreetMap.
+Once all the files and infrastructure is ready, then conflating the external datasets with OpenStreetMap can start.
 Here is a detailed description of [conflating highways](highways.md).
 Conflating with [OpenDataKit](odkconflation.md) is also documented.
-The final result of conflation is an OSM XML file for JOSM.
+The final result of conflation is an OSM XML file for JOSM, and a GeoJson for other editors.
 The size of this file is determined by task boundaries you've created.

 If you want to use TM, then create the project with the 5000km sq task boundary, and fill in all the information required.
 Then select your task from the TM project and get started with validation.

+Conflation uses primary and secondary datasets.
+Any data in the primary is considered to be the *official name* or reference number.
+Where there is an existing name in OSM, it's changed to an *alt_name* so it can be manually validated.
+No data is lost, just renamed, leaving it up to the mapper to decide.

 ## Validation

-Now the real fun starts after all this prep work.
+The real fun starts after all this prep work.
 The goal is to make this part of the process, validating the data and improving OSM as efficient as possible.
 If it's not efficient, manual conflation is incredibly time-consuming, tedious, and boring.
 Which is probably why